Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 — meat, vegetable, and legume stews

-— thick sauces based on bread and spices
+— thick sauces made with bread and spices

 — dishes simmered for several hours

-The cauldron is associated with warmth, survival, and sharing.
+The cauldron was associated with warmth, survival, and sharing.

 Bread and soup: pillars of the diet